 Illinois took over at its 28-yard line with 1:28 left.
 O'Toole threw to Dudek for 25 yards and then to Marchie Murdock for 17 yards who stepped out of bounds.
 Josh Ferguson of Joliet Catholic ran through a massive hole down the right side for 16 yards!
 Now, Illinois had the ball at the Penn State 14-yard line!
 Illinois ran three more times for minus four yards.
 Out trotted Reisner for a 36-yard field goal attempt to win the game.

 The Illinois defense played very well, holding Hackenberg to just 93 yards passing.
 O'Toole played efficiently, going 18 of 25 passing for 157 yards and a touchdown.
 He exhibited calm on that last drive when Illinois needed it.
 "I wasn't worried," said O'Toole.
 "Honestly, I thought there was more time on the clock."
 "Truckmaster" moved the chains for 62 yards rushing.
 Mikey Dudek continued his monster freshman year with 11 catches for 115 yards.
-And, in a nod to Lou "Coach Death Penalty" Turner, STAND UP FOR SPECIAL TEAMS!
+And, in a nod to Lou "Coach Death Penalty" Tepper, STAND UP FOR SPECIAL TEAMS!
 The lads recovered the kickoff to start the third quarter and Reisner was three of four on field goals.
 Illinois now stood at 5-6 and won its next game at Northwestern to go bowling!
-Robert loved the game so much, he wrote about it too!